Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 1. Domination (default, conquer Calradia)
 1. Religion (convert Calradia)
 1. Diplomacy (peace length threshold + average relation threshold)

-### New Quests & Dialogues
-1. More dialogue variation in existing conversations to better the roleplay aspect
-1. Enhanced minor quests with better story arcs
-1. Add new quests, including fleshing out minor factions
-1. Add way to recruit minor faction units through dialogs

-### Character Creation
-Add many more background options to allow more different builds and role-play opportunities.
-Blank-Slate start: Bypass the backgroud option steps and award player a number of focus point.

 ### Fun Defeat
 Add more mechanics to make having your party wiped out and being taken prisoner be more fun (or at least less soul crushin).